 - multi-step enamel process to make enamel parts as higher as raised metal

-- Intense polishing process make hard enamel coin more bright and harden with smooth finish
+- The intense polishing process make hard enamel coin more bright and harden with a smooth finish

 - Highest-quality, most durable